PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

          - Support else or elif
          - Can change attributes and links of needs elements
       -  - Can only change attributes of needs
-         - Attention with combintion of tags
+         - Attention with combination of tags
       - `- -`
       - `+ +`
    *  - | `jinja2`